Passionate

 Community Education

 College of Marin’s (COM) Community Education program provides not-for-credit short courses of high quality that are responsive, up-to-date, and accessible.
-Community Education is a financially self-supporting program of COM.
+Community Education is a financially self-supporting program.

 PROPOSING A COURSE:

-Submission for a new course is relatively simple, and involves an instructor sending the Community Education department at the College of Marin the following:
+Submission for a new course is relatively simple, and involves an instructor sending materials to the Community Education department.
+Please forward the following documents to: proposal@marincommunityed.com.

-- A completed Course Proposal Form.
-Please click here to download an editable Course Proposal Form or click here for a fillable PDF.
+• A completed Course Proposal form.
+Please click here to download a fillable Course Proposal Form

 COURSE APPROVAL: